Canada-Japan Economic Partnership Agreement (CJEPA)

 Status of the negotiations

-On March 25, 2012, Prime Minister Harper and then Prime Minister Noda announced the launch of comprehensive and high-level economic partnership agreement (EPA) negotiations, or free trade negotiations, in Tokyo, Japan (see News Release: PM announces launch of free trade negotiations with Japan).
+On March 25, 2012, Prime Minister Harper and the Prime Minister Noda announced the launch of comprehensive and high-level economic partnership agreement (EPA) negotiations, or free trade negotiations, in Tokyo.

 The announcement followed the March 7, 2012, release of a Canada and Japan Joint Study examining the feasibility for a free trade agreement and outlining a broad range of issues which could be negotiated, including trade in goods, services, investment and trade facilitation (see Report of the Joint Study on the Possibility of a Canada-Japan Economic Partnership Agreement).
 The Joint Study examines each country’s approach to these various issues, and the areas of common ground.
 The study also summarizes the significant economic gains to be achieved through an EPA with Japan.
 The Study projects potential gross domestic product gains of approximately $4 billion each for Canada and Japan as a result of free trade.
 According to the study’s findings, there remains much untapped potential in the Canada-Japan trade relationship.